dengking/Hardware/docs/CPU-memory-access/Memory-access-instruction/Atomic/Atomic-instruction/Read–modify–write/Fetch-and-add/index.md

 }
 ```

+> NOTE:
+>
+> 上述是典型的read-modify-write过程

-To implement a mutual exclusion lock, we define the operation `FetchAndIncrement`, which is equivalent to `FetchAndAdd` with inc=1.
+To implement a mutual exclusion lock, we define the operation `FetchAndIncrement`, which is equivalent to `FetchAndAdd` with `inc=1`.
 With this operation, a mutual exclusion lock can be implemented using the [ticket lock](https://en.wikipedia.org/wiki/Ticket_lock) algorithm as:

 ```c
  record locktype {